SanjayBhan/java-exporter/readme.txt

 softwares.
 *  If the chart has any external images as in logo, background or in anchors they will not get exported in the exported image.
-*  The whole system is configured for Windows based server.
+*  The whole system is configured for Windows/Linux based server.